 All LMU employees should also register with the U.S. Embassy in every foreign country to which they travel.
 This can be done through the U.S. Government Smart Traveler Enrollment Program (STEP).
 This will enable the U.S. Government to help you in an emergency.
+You can go to statedept.gov to enroll in STEP.

-Populating the LMU Risk Management data base and enrolling with STEP should be done before you leave the U.S.
+Populating the Intl.
+SOS data base and enrolling with STEP should be done before you leave the U.S.